 MPHA's targeted project based initiative created a total of 267 units, which, includes the 30 PBV units.
 The total number of units without housing assistance that MPHA leveraged using the 30 project based vouchers is 226.
 MPHA has not allocated any funding for the development of the units; the monies MPHA allocated are for voucher assistance when a qualified participant is residing in the PBV unit.
+The final two units were occupied in January of 2016.
+MPHA will close out in 2017.

 Project Total Number of Units PBV Units Unassisted Units

 Emanuel Housing 101 6 + 11 VASH 84 (also has 11 VASH PBV)

-South Quarter Phase IV 101 15 86
+South Quarter Phase IV (The Rose) 101 15 86

 Spirit on Lake 46 5 41

 Lonoke 19 4 15

 TOTAL 267 30 226